cloudeyalimited/grafana-influxdb-glances-by-cloudeya/readme.md

 ## Support

 [Email](mailto:tech@cloudeya.org) support is available to Amazon Web Services Marketplace Customers.
-We do not offer refunds, but you may terminate the LAMP Stack at any time.
+We do not offer refunds, but you may terminate the Grafana, InfluxDB and Glances (GIG) by Cloudeya Stack at any time.

 ## Troubleshooting